aurora-multiphysics/sledo/README.md

 ## Linux

-Create a virtual environment and activate it.
-(Skip this step if you intend to install `sledo` into an existing python environment.)
+We recommend creating a virtual environment before running `sledo`.
+Skip this step if you intend to install `sledo` into an existing python environment.
 ```
 python3 -m venv venv
 source venv/bin/activate